Rise to Success: Career Highlights of Bradley Beal

 June 28, 2012: Drafted by Washington Wizards

-In 2012, Bradley Beal was selected by the Washington Wizards with the third overall pick in the NBA draft.
+In 2012, Bradley Beal was selected by the Washington Wizards as the third overall pick in the NBA draft.

-On January 4, 2013, Bradley Beal scored a then career-high 24 points against the Brooklyn Nets, also hitting a clutch three-pointer to send the game to double overtime.
+On January 4, 2013, in a game against the Brooklyn Nets, Bradley Beal scored a then career high 24 points and hit a clutch three-pointer to send the game to double overtime, although the Wizards lost.

 On November 10, 2013, Bradley Beal surpassed his then-career high by scoring 34 points in an overtime loss to the Oklahoma City Thunder.

-On April 29, 2014, Bradley Beal and the Washington Wizards defeated the Chicago Bulls in the first round of the Eastern Conference Playoffs, advancing to the second round for the first time since 2005.
+On April 29, 2014, Bradley Beal and the Wizards defeated the Bulls in the first round of the Eastern Conference Playoffs, moving the team on to the second round.

 November 4, 2015: Game-Winning Shot Against Spurs